gclouduniverse/reproducibility/Training/TPU-Trillium/Llama3-405B-PyTorch/README.md

 This user guide provides a concise overview of the essential steps required to run Hugging Face (HF) Llama 3 405B training on Trillium TPUs.

+Note: the current docker supports Single Pod v6e.
+The multipod solution will be available in an upcoming update soon.

 ## Environment Setup

 Please follow the corresponding TPU generation's user guide to setup the GCE TPUs